What is the task of the city archive?

 Have you ever wondered if that old box in the attic or basement might tell an interesting story?
 Find out now!
 If you find old diaries, documents or objects that could be of historical interest, the staff of the City Archives will be happy to examine them for you.

-Are there any events in the City Archive?
+Are there events in the city archive?

 Is the city archive barrier-free?